balena-vscode/balena-vscode/test-util/emulate-balena-devices/README.md

 2. Extract and copy each device image downloaded into the `./imgs/` directory with unique names (e.g. balena-cloud-*-device-a.img)

-3. Run the emulators with `npm run simulate-balena-devices-qemu`.
+3. Run the emulators with `npm run emulate-balena-devices-qemu`.
 It will start an instance for every image found in the `./imgs/` directory

 4. Wait for devices to appear in the Balena dashboard!